Sudolphus/PierresBakery.Solution/README.md

 ## Description

-_This app will calculate the price of bread in Pierre's Bakery._
+_This console app will calculate the price of bread in Pierre's Bakery, including taking into account the current sales Pierre has going on._

 ## Specifications